Difference between recruiter outreach and auto apply

 - Best for: high-volume search, similar-level roles, publicly listed positions.

-- You control the resume used and the criteria applied.
+- You should control the resume used and the criteria applied.

 Recruiter Outreach